 Warranty

-The manufacturer shall provide a warranty [insert warranty period and when the warranty period commences; Consultant to ensure the warranty period is determined prior to the tendering process and is clearly incorporated into the Contract Documents] against any TVSS part failure when installed in compliance with the manufacturer’s written instructions and the Ontario Electrical Safety Code.
+Twenty-Five (25) Years Unlimited Replacement Warranty on all parallel-wired surge protective devices (SPD).
+Additionally, the warranty shall state that during the applicable warranty period any SPD which fails due to any transient surge activity, including lightning, shall be repaired or replaced by the manufacturer without charge.

 Commissioning

 For all commissioning activities on systems where components of this Section are integral to functionality, refer to Section 01810 – Equipment Testing and Facility Commissioning.
-All inspection and testing activities shall be completed in accordance with the commissioning plan that shall be provided to the Consultant prior to the commencement of commissioning activities.
+All inspection and testing activities shall be completed in accordance with the commissioning plan that shall be provided to the Consultant and get approved prior to the commencement of commissioning activities.

 END OF SECTION